Sar-taj107/Code-Sandbox-Hacktoberfest23/README.md

 <h1>Welcome to Hacktober Fest 2023⚡️✨</h1>
 <p> All Contributors are requested to star this repo and follow me for a successful merge of pull request.🙂</p>
 <br/>
-<h3>👉 Add any project, algorithm or leetcode solution in any programming language..<br/>
+<h3>👉 Add any project, algorithm or DSA solution in any programming language..<br/>
 -🚀 C <br/>
 -🚀 C++ <br/>
 -🚀 C# <br/>